What is gout?

 Though they’re tempting, sweets are better left untouched.
 Make room instead for healthier, gout-friendly foods such as plant-based proteins and low-fat dairy products.

 Refined carbohydrates include:

 - white bread

-All of our gout-friendly recipes have either no refined carbs, or include them only in very small amounts.
+All gout-friendly recipes either have no refined carbs or only include them in very small amounts.

-A low-purine diet can help lower levels of uric acid in the body, and work to prevent symptoms of gout.
+A low-purine diet can help lower uric acid levels and work to prevent symptoms of gout.